danielgalbraith/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a Research Scientist at Amazon Lab126.
+I'm a Linguist at Google.
 I enjoy working on cutting-edge NLP and all kinds of problems involving human language.
 I graduated from Stanford with a PhD in Linguistics (2018).
 I am excited about applying deep knowledge of how language works to useful projects in the tech industry.

-I spent the last 7 years dedicated to human language research, developing a new approach to syntax.
+I spent the last several years dedicated to human language research, developing a new approach to syntax.
 During PhD, I sourced, annotated and analysed large quantities of new linguistic data, using statistical and computational methods.
 You can see machine learning projects and research tools I built at [my Github](http://github.com/danielgalbraith).